Electrosteel Castings Ltd.

 There were no materially significant related party transactions entered into by theCompany during the year which may have a potential conflict with the interest of theCompany at large.
 There were no pecuniary relationship or transactions entered into by anyIndependent Director with the Company during the year under review.

 The Company has a well-established Risk Management Policy to identify and evaluatebusiness risks.
 This framework seeks to create transparency minimise adverse effect onthe business objectives and enhance Company's competitive advantage.
 The key businessrisks identified by the Company are economic risk competitor risk industry riskenvironment risk operational risk foreign exchange risk etc. and it has propermitigation process for the same.
-The Audit Committee reviews this policy periodically.
-Astatement indicating development and implementation ofRisk Management Policy for the Company including identification of elements of risk ifany is provided as a part of Management Discussions & Analysis Report at Annexure 1which forms a part of this Report.
+The Audit Committee evaluates the risk management systemsof the Company periodically.
+A statement indicating development and implementation ofRisk Management Policy for the Company including identification of elements of risk ifany is provided as a part of Management Discussions & Analysis Report at Annexure 1which forms a part of this Report.

 The prescribed particulars of Conservation of Energy Technology Absorption and ForeignExchange Earnings & Outgo required to be disclosed under Section 134 of the Act readwith Rule 8 of the Companies (Accounts) Rules 2014 is annexed as Annexure 9 and forms apart of this Report.

 The Company is in compliance with the Secretarial Standards issued by the Institute ofCompany Secretaries of India on Meetings of the Board of Directors (SS-1) and GeneralMeetings (SS-2).

 Your Directors record their sincere appreciation for the assistance and co-operationreceived from the banks financial institutions government authorities and otherbusiness associates and stakeholders.
-Your Directors also wish to place on record theirdeep sense of appreciation for the committed services by the Company's executives sta3and workers.
+Your Directors also wish to place on record theirdeep sense of appreciation for the committed services by the Company's executives staffand workers.